 Refrigerate until ready to serve.
 Keeps several days, even a couple of weeks, it's great to have on hand during the holidays for odds 'n' end uses both savory and sweet.

 ALANNA’s TIPS If you like, cook the cranberry sauce a day (or several days) ahead.
 But then again, it really makes the kitchen smell good so consider putting it in the slow cooker early Thanksgiving morning.
 I love how this cranberry sauce leaves the cranberries soft and juicy but still, mostly whole.
 Use a lemon zester for the orange zest and a large-holed rasp for the fresh ginger.
 The orange and ginger flavors stay in the background but somehow they make the cranberries taste more like cranberries!
 I tried this recipe with both sugar and Stevia and loved the sugar batch, was much so-so on the stevia batch: the taste was “chemical-y” and it didn’t thicken.
 Bummer.
+The food blog Farm Fresh Feasts added beets and fresh ginger to make a Cranberry, Orange & Beet Salad.
+Creative!

 This Week, Years Past 2002 - 2012